hvianna/audioMotion.js/docs/configuration.md

 ![config-osd-options](img/config-osd-options.png)

-### On-screen display font size

-Base font size used for information displayed on canvas.
+Select the base font size for information displayed on the analyzer area.

-Customize how long information is displayed on screen when user clicks the analyzer or uses the **D** keyboard shortcut, and also on song beginning and end.
+Customize how long information is displayed on screen when user clicks the analyzer, or presses the **D** key, and also on song beginning and end.

 You can also toggle the display of album covers and number of tracks.